Obi Islands

 The Obi Islands (also known as Ombirah, Indonesian: Kepulauan Obi) are a group of 42 islands in the Indonesian province of North Maluku, north of Buru and Ceram, and south of Halmahera.
-With a total area of 3,048.08 km2, they had a population of 41,455 at the 2010 Census and 50,760 at the 2020 Census.
-The official estimate as at mid 2021 was 51,510.
+With a total area of 2,817.72 km2, they had a population of 41,455 at the 2010 Census and 50,760 at the 2020 Census.
+The official estimate as at mid 2023 was 53,182.

 Geography

 Obi Island, also called Obira Island, is the largest island in the Obi Islands archipelago.
-It is surrounded by many small islands, including Bisa Island (174.42 km2), Obilatu Island (65.30 km2), Gata-gata Island, Latu Island, Woka Island, and Tomini Island.
+It is surrounded by many smaller islands, including Bisa Island (174.42 km2), Obilatu Island (65.30 km2), Gomumu Island and Pasir Raja, Tapat Island, Belang-belang Island, Tobalai Island, Latu Island, Woka Island, and Tomini Island.
 Obi Island is bordered by the Maluku Sea to the west, the Seram Sea to the south, and the Obi Strait to the north and east.
 The major islands closest to it are Bacan Island to the north and Ambon to the south.
 Obi Island's topography is generally in the form of hills with a short coastline.
 The hilly surface results in many springs and rivers.
 Lake Kapi, in the west, is its largest lake.
+The area was historically abundant in sago and fish.

+History

+The Obi Islands were an independent kingdom during the 14th century, who were near-equal in importance with the other Malukuan kingdoms (Jailolo, Bacan, Ternate, Tidore), and often intermarried with the family of Ternate.
+However, at some point Obi became subject to Bacan.
+A decline in Bacan's population possibly caused the transfer of Obi's population to Bacan, which left the islands uninhabited by the mid-17th century.

+On 9 May 1682, Obi, Obilatu, Gomumu, Tapat, and Bisa were sold by the Sultan of Bacan to the VOC for 620 rijksdaalder.
+The islands became a center for the Tobelo chiefs, and many Tobelo and Galela people moved to the islands.
+In 1876, the islands were declared government property.